luna404/herams-i18n/docs/index.rst

 Access your workspace
 ---------------------
-HeRAMS uses so-called *Workspaces* to manage access permission to the underlying data.
+HeRAMS uses so-called *Workspaces* to manage access permissions to the underlying data.
 A workspace may include all health facilities of a geographical region, health facilities managed by a specific partner or any other logical category.
 Each workspace has a dedicated focal point, the *Workspace Owner*, who is responsible for updating and maintaining health facility records of their workspace.
 *Workspace Owners* may invite additional users to contribute to their data.
-For more information on how to grant users access to workspace please view the `User_management`__ section.
+For more information on how to grant users access to a workspace please view the `User management`__ section.

 1. Open the project summary pop-up by selecting your project from the navigation pane on the left.
 Alternatively, you can open the project summary by clicking the corresponding blue dot on the world map.
-2. Click the |workspace| button on the bottom right corner of the pop-up.
+2. Click the |workspace-button| button on the bottom right corner of the pop-up.
-3. This opens the list of available workspace of the selected project.
-For each project, the table displays the number **Workspaces**, **Contributors**, **Health facilities** and **Responses**.

 .. image:: media/img/HeRAMS_popup_workspaces.png
 	:height: 150px
 	:alt: share workspace
 	:align: center

+3. This opens the list of available workspace of the selected project.
+For each project, the table displays the number **Workspaces**, **Contributors**, **Health facilities** and **Responses**.

 .. tip:: The number of responses can be higher than the total number of health facilities.
 This indicates that a health facility was assessed multiple times.

-5. To view the health facilities that are part of a specific workspace, click the |update-data| icon in the Action column.
+5. To view the list of health facilities associated with a specific workspace, click the |update-data| icon in the **Action** column.
 6. Use the |forward-page| buttons to move to the next page or filter the workspaces by typing the workspace name in the field below the header row.

 .. image:: media/img/HeRAMS_workspace_filter.png